What is Macular Degeneration?

 What Causes Age-related Macular Degeneration?

 Macular degeneration is almost always seen in older people, although in a few families it may start earlier.
 The prevalence of macular degeneration increases as the population gets older.
-There is a definite genetic predisposition as shown by studies comparing identical twins and fraternal twins.
-Other factors that have an effect on the severity of the disease include high-blood pressure and cigarette smoking.
-It is now the most common cause of legal blindness in retirement-age people in the developed countries and India will follow the same statastics !
+There is a definite genetic predisposition as shown by studies comparing identical twins and fratemal twins.
+Other factors that have an effect on the severity of the disease include high-blood pressure and cigarette smoking, It is now the most common cause of legal blindness in retirement-age people in the developed countries and India will follow the same statistics!
 There are two main forms of macular degeneration: dry and wet.

 What is the difference between Wet & Dry Macular Degeneration?